-Ring signatures allow a user to anonymously sign a message on behalf of a group, while linkable ring signatures (LRSs) additionally enable detection of multiple signatures generated by the same signer under a defined context.
-In event-oriented LRS, an event identifier is embedded in each signature, allowing linkability across signatures with the same key and event-id without revealing the signer’s identity~\cite{xue2024efficient}. \begin{definition} An $\lrs$ scheme consists of five algorithms: \begin{itemize}[leftmargin=*] \item[-] ${pp \as \lrs.\gen(1^\lambda)}$: Given the security parameter $\lambda$, it outputs the public parameters $pp$.
+Ring signatures allow a user to anonymously sign a message on behalf of a group, while linkable ring signatures (LRS) further enable the detection of multiple signatures generated by the same signer within a given context.
+In event-oriented LRS, an event identifier is embedded in each signature, enabling linkability across signatures produced with the same key and event identifier, without revealing the signer’s identity~\cite{xue2024efficient}.